AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Results

 In Table \ref{tab:labscores}, we quantify the importance of each individual embedding feature vector $e_i$ (section \ref{sec:replearn}), which encodes the information within partition $i$, when predicting \textit{Strength-Unadj} and \textit{Strength-AgeAdj}.
 The importance score for a partition $i$ is computed as the percentage increase in mean absolute error after randomly permuting\footnote{Average score is reported over $10$ randomized permutations.} the embedding features $e_i$.
 Permutation refers to the process of randomly shuffling the vector of embedding features among all the subjects in the test set.
 In Fig. \ref{fig:aarank}, we overlay the importance score for $e_i$ (Table \ref{tab:labscores}) over partition $i$ in order to associate the partition-specific importance scores with the corresponding location of each partition in the MRI scan.
 From Fig. \ref{fig:aarank}, we can see that partitions located along the cortical surface seem to be more important than the interior regions when predicting \textit{Strength-Unadj} and \textit{Strength-AgeAdj}.
+We also include supporting multimedia files in the form of MP4 videos to visualize the MRI volumes, AutoAtlas partitions, and the overlay of importance scores on the partitions.

 Table \ref{tab:ablrl} is an ablation study of the RE (equation \eqref{eq:relloss}), NLS (equation \eqref{eq:nsslloss}), and AD (equation \eqref{eq:adlloss}) losses that compares the representation learning performance.
-The $5^{th}$ column (titled ``Regions") in Table \ref{tab:ablrl} shows that both AD loss and RE loss play a pivotal role in ensuring all $16$ labels are utilized to represent the volume.
+The $5^{th}$ column (titled ``Regions") in Table \ref{tab:ablrl} shows that both AD loss and RE loss play a pivotal role in ensuring that all $16$ labels are utilized to represent the volume.
 From $4^{th}$ column (titled ``RMSE") of Table \ref{tab:ablrl}, we see that while the constraints imposed by the NLS loss tend to increase the reconstruction error, AD and RE losses strive to reduce it.
 Irrespective of the reconstruction error, the simultaneous use of the RE, NLS, and AD losses results in the best representation learning performance.